fbm3307/jira-github-mcp/README.md

    - Use `python -m src.main` instead of direct script execution

 2. **Authentication Errors**:
-   - Verify your Jira API token and GitHub token
+   - Verify your Jira API token and GitHub token are valid
    - Check that usernames/emails are correct
    - Ensure .env file is in the project root
+   - **Jira Authentication**: Bearer token is the default (recommended for most instances)
+   - If you get 401 errors, try switching between Bearer and Basic auth methods
+   - For older Jira instances, you may need `JIRA_AUTH_METHOD=basic`

 3. **Webhook Not Triggering**:
    - Verify webhook URL is accessible